jamesread/blog.jread.com/content/posts/all-storage-will-fail-so-all-my-files-are-distributed-and-tracked-in-git-annex/index.md

 * You accidently delete a file or folder.

 **This goes for every other storage solution. **ZFS, Ceph, S3, Tape, SSDs.
 They all have single points of failure.
 Yep, even stuff like S3 and Ceph — get your account banned on S3?
 Your Ceph servers physically catch fire?
 Yep.
+You need a 3-2-1 backup strategy, no matter what storage you are using.

+## What is hard about implementing a 3-2-1 backup strategy?

+Tracking files.
+That is the hard bit.
+You can say that you need at least 3 copies of each file, but how do you know where they are?
+If you are just copying files and relying on manual processes, manual tracking, you're going to get caught out sooner or later.
+If you have files that are replicated off-site, it's a pain to check exactly which files are in which place, off site.

+So, we know we need at least a 3-2-1 backup strategy, and we know that tracking is the hard bit.
+Here's where we introduce our superhero: Git Annex.

 ## So, what does Git Annex do?